 36. If an employee is laid off (dismissed because of employee reduction) and is asked to be re-employed by the educational facility or authorized contractor/vendor, will that person have to undergo the CHRC process again?
 What about maternity and family leave?

 If employees are laid off, their employment is terminated and they must submit to a new criminal history record check when they are re-employed.
 In cases of maternity and family leave, the applicant is placed on a leave of absence and is "made whole" upon returning to the educational facility and is not required to undergo the criminal history record check.

-Effective January 18, 2011, all educational facilities and authorized school bus contractors that employ school bus drivers or individuals serving in substitute positions who transfer from one employer to another, must submit a Transfer Request online at the department Website, to the Criminal History Review Unit.
-Please visit our Website at: http://www.nj.gov/education/educators/crimhist and select "ePayment Criminal History Record Check" then select Transfer Request (Only Substitutes & Bus Drivers are eligible).
-There currently is no fee for filing a Transfer Request.
+All educational facilities and authorized school bus contractors that employ school bus drivers or individuals serving in substitute positions who transfer from one employer to another, must ensure that a Transfer Request was submitted online at the CHRU website.
+The Transfer Request may be submitted by the applicant or the employer.
+Please visit our website at: http://www.nj.gov/education/educators/crimhist and select "File Authorization And Make Electronic Payment For Criminal History Record Check" then select Transfer Request (Only Substitutes & Bus Drivers are eligible).
+Effective August 22, 2016, there will be a $5.00 fee and an additional $1.00 convenience fee charged by the payment processing company to submit a Transfer Request.